-Your dissertation is an opportunity to showcase your enthusiasm and subject skills to potential employers, and also serves as valuable experience and a solid building block if you choose to undertake an industry-based dissertation project.
+Your dissertation is an opportunity to showcase your enthusiasm and skills to future employers.
+It also serves as valuable experience especially if you choose to undertake an industry-based dissertation project.

 You will be encouraged to critically examine the academic and industrial contexts of your research, identify problems and think originally when proposing potential solutions.

 As preparation for the dissertation, you will be given a grounding in both quantitative and qualitative methods of data collection and analysis to enable you to conduct empirical and/or experimental research.

 Some of our digital design partners may offer dissertation opportunities.

 Read more about the structure of postgraduate degrees at Brunel

 and what you will learn on the course.

 Entry criteria 2019/20

 - A 2:2 (or above) UK Honours degree or equivalent internationally recognised qualification in Arts, Design, Social Sciences, Computer Science, or Humanities.